kezabelle/django-haystackbrowser/docs/index.rst

     )

 With that done, the only thing that's left to do is sign in as a superuser, and verify the new *Search results* app works.
+It probably won't, in which case you'd be doing me a favour if you filed a ticket on the `issue tracker`_!

 .. _contributing: